Community-Run-eXperimental-Network/docs/docs/routing/bird/bird1.6.md

 for CRXN and along with a description of what parameters need to be set for your node specifically.

-**Note::** There are some bugs in the 1.6 version, we recommend you try the 2.0 version (as it is confirmed to work)

 ## Configuration

 The configuration template is constructed out of the following files: